 - Interest on certain private activity bonds may be subject to the Alternative Minimum Tax (AMT).

 - Interest on certain municipal bonds is subject to federal taxes.
-Some taxable municipals were issued to fund projects that, by federal government standards, do not provide a clear public benefit.
+Some taxable municipals were issued to fund projects that, by federal government standards, don't provide a clear public benefit.

-- Build America Bonds are taxable municipal bonds issued to create and repair infrastructure, and provide a subsidy to issuers from the federal government of 35 percent on their interest costs.
+- Build America Bonds are taxable municipal bonds issued to create and repair infrastructure, and provide a subsidy to issuers from the federal government of 35% on their interest costs.

 - Municipal bonds, when purchased at a discount, may subject investors to capital gains taxes when sold or redeemed.
 Investors should consult a tax professional for additional information.

 - Many municipal bonds are rated by agencies such as Moody's Investors Service and Standard & Poor's Corporation.
 Ratings reflect the agencies' assessment of the creditworthiness of the issuer and its ability to timely pay interest and repay principal.

 - Moody's and S&P focus on an issuer's financial condition and credit history.

 - On the Moody’s rating scale, issues rated Baa3 or above are generally considered to be investment-grade, while those rated lower than Baa3 are generally considered to be below investment-grade.